snt-arg/situational_graphs_msgs/README.md

-# S-Graphs Messages
+# Situational Graphs Messages

-Custom messages used by s_graphs and its dependencies.
+Custom messages used by s_graphs repo and its dependencies.